kobidkunda/pygrow/README.md

 --------

 - Use Pi Camera for monitoring
+- Use Pi Camera for saved videos
-- Use Pi Camera for photos
+- Use Pi Camera for saved photos
-- Use Pi Camera for timelapses
+- Use Pi Camera for saved timelapses
 - Use DHT temperature sensor for monitoring
 - Use DHT humidity sensor for monitoring
 - Store photos/videos on device
 - Store sensor data in database
-- Add management for groups and permissions
-- Add user accounts and logins

 Usage